Emilybaby1/tet/README.md

 * Open the **appsettings.json** file.

 * Modify the **ConnectionStrings:DefaultConnection** value to match your SQL Server connection string.

 * Modify the **JwtConfig:Secret** value to use a secure key for JWT token generation. it is recommended to generate a strong random key of sufficient length(e.g, 256bits)

 5. Apply database migrations

-  dotnet ef database update
+  **dotnet ef database update**

 6. Run the API

-  dotnet run
+   **dotnet run**

 7. Explore the API endpoints

-The API is now running locally on http://localhost:5000.
+* The API is now running locally on **http://localhost:5000.**

-Use a tool like Postman or cURL to make HTTP requests to the available endpoints.
-Refer to the API Documentation for detailed information about the endpoints and their usage.
+* Use a tool like Postman or cURL to make HTTP requests to the available endpoints.

+* Go to the API Documentation for detailed information about the endpoints and their usage.

 8. User Authentication

-Register a new user by making a POST request to /authentication/register with the required user details.
+* Register a new user by making a POST request to /authentication/register with the required user details.

-Obtain a JWT token by making a POST request to /authentication/login with the user's login credentials.
+* Obtain a JWT token by making a POST request to /authentication/login with the user's login credentials.
 The token will be included in the response.

-Include the obtained JWT token in the Authorization header for authenticated requests.
+* Include the obtained JWT token in the Authorization header for authenticated requests.
 Example: Authorization: Bearer <token>

 9. Manage Books

-Use the appropriate endpoints to perform CRUD operations on books, such as creating, updating, deleting, and retrieving books by various criteria.
+* Use the appropriate endpoints to perform CRUD operations on books, such as creating, updating, deleting, and retrieving books by various criteria.

-Ensure you have the necessary authorization roles to access specific endpoints.
-Admin privileges are required for certain operations.
+* Ensure you have the necessary authorization roles to access specific endpoints.

+* Admin privileges are required for certain operations.

 10. Run the API

   dotnet run

-Explore the API endpoints
+11. Exlore the API endpoints

 The API is now running locally on http://localhost:5000.
 Use a tool like Postman or cURL to make HTTP requests to the available endpoints.
 Refer to the API Documentation for detailed information about the endpoints and their usage.